peiwren/google-book-search/README.md

 Brief Intro:

-This is a React-based google books search app.
+This is a React-based google book search app.
 The users can search, save the books that you like, and also can review the books or purchase later.

 The main technologies used: